adia-dev/chroma-zig/README.md

 ## Usage

-To use Chroma-Zig in your application, import the library and call the `format` function with your format string and arguments:
+To use Chroma in your application, import the library and call the `format` function with your format string and arguments:

 ```zig
 const std = @import("std");